SNV and Indel support

 pVACseq offers epitope binding predictions for missense, inframe indel, and frameshift mutations.

 pVACseq uses a single-sample VCF file as its input.
 This VCF file must be annotated with VEP.
-See the Prerequisites for more information.
+See the Input File Preparation for more information.

 No local install of epitope prediction software needed

 pVACseq utilizes the IEDB RESTful web interface.
 This means that none of the underlying prediction software, like NetMHC, needs to be installed locally.